thomasmarshall/minitest-verify/README.md

 # Minitest::Verify

-Avoid false-positive tests by verifying they fail when key setup is removed.
+Avoid false negative tests by verifying they fail when key setup is removed.

 This is a quick proof-of-concept minitest plugin, but it mostly works fine!